 - It costs too much money.
 You don’t have to join a gym or buy fancy equipment to be active.
 Play tag with your kids.
 Walk briskly with your dog for 10 minutes or more.

 - Start by doing what you can, and then look for ways to do more.
-If you have not been active for a while, start out slowly.
-After several weeks or months, build up your activities—do them longer and more often.
+If you haven’t been active for a while, start out slowly.
+After several weeks or months, build up your activities by doing them for longer and more often.

 - Once you can walk easily for 15 minutes several days a week, try walking faster.
 Keep up your brisk walking for a couple of months.
-You may want to add biking on the weekends for variety.
+You may want to add biking on the weekends for a change.

 Tips for Success